singnet/dev-portal/docs/ai-consumers/paypal.md

 ### How to use service by paying through PayPal

 1. Go to the Marketplace portal
-2. Pay service through your Paypal
+2. Pay for service through your Paypal account
-3. Use Faucet to convert to crypto currency details
+3. If you dont have a wallet , the application will create a wallet and a channel for you.
-4. The application send the equal token in to wallet and then to Channel
+    The application will then deposit the equivalent AGI tokens in to channel.
-5. Now you can make a call now - the call is based on proto.
+4. Now you can make a call now - The Dapp components hide all the complexity on making these calls.

 ### Depositing tokens from Metamask to the Singularity Escrow Wallet.

 Steps
 1. Let start by depositing some tokens from Metamask to the Singularity Escrow Wallet.
 So you can pay for service